What is the wearable infusion adhesives market forecast to be worth by 2036?

 Continuous glucose monitoring devices remain the largest source of demand because global diabetes management continues shifting toward wearable monitoring systems.
 Wearable injectors and patch pumps are also creating new opportunities as biologic therapies and home-based treatment become more common.

 Solventum / 3M Medical Materials continue strengthening their positions through broad medical adhesive portfolios and close partnerships with wearable device manufacturers.
 Lohmann continue expanding skin friendly adhesive technologies for extended wear applications.
-Nitto Denko continue investing in material innovation, manufacturing expansion and application-specific adhesive solutions.
+Nitto Denko Corporation continue investing in material innovation, manufacturing expansion and application-specific adhesive solutions.
 Manufacturers that deliver dependable adhesion and consistent product quality are expected to strengthen their competitive position.

 Who are the leading companies in the Wearable Infusion Adhesives Market?

-Solventum / 3M Medical Materials, Lohmann, Nitto Denko
+Solventum / 3M Medical Materials, Lohmann, Nitto Denko Corporation

 - Solventum / 3M Medical Materials